franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Find out if using match case in filters.py  get_contact_in_chat_tag() function is faster than if-else statements
 - Reconsider the exceptions.py file. (check last Gemini chat and rework the Exceptions logic.)
+- **OPTIMIZE REQUESTS**:
+  - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
+- Check what happens when contact user send a message and htmx.ajax runs anyway. or deletion in real time.
+(This has to be with the way the chat  and it's message are displayed)
 - Modify the messages HTML and style to display the 'read' icon and the hour from the date.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition.
   - When the message is updated or deleted, IT MUST reload the chat for both